lukasleitsch/LinkAce/docs/v1/setup/setup-without-docker.md

 ---

 The application was developed with being used with Docker in mind.
 All following steps will try to work around this but cannot be guaranteed to work in every environment.
+Please remember that you need shell access to work with LinkAce.

 ### Requirements